1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 ready formulated by Lamarc”
 (Medvedev and Lerner, p.
 35)

-“Their members investigated the agriculture
-and plant resources of 65 countries and brought to the Soviet
-Union over 150,000 plant varieties, forms and species—all of
-the plant-breeding wealth created by mankind in its centuries-
-old history.
-Thus the collection of the world’s domesticated
-plants was established.”
-(Medvedev and Lerner, p.
-40)

 “Creation of a system of pro¬
 ductive Soviet plant breeding 'would have been impossible
 'without this work.
 In his address to the 1936 session of the